Many homeschool parents have asked this question, so I thought I would do a blog post to further explain my usual answer.

 - The Secrets of Vesuvius (The Roman Mysteries)

-I’ve also created a list of optional readers for those years that you may find helpful, whether you are looking for books for your emerging reader or more advanced chapter books for your older student: Recommended Readers for Grades 1 and 2
+I’ve also created a list of optional readers for those years that you may find helpful, whether you are looking for books for your emerging reader or more advanced chapter books for your older student: Recommended Readers for Levels 1 and 2

 Again – I’m a big believer in allowing younger children to be able to choose their own books.
 It gives them a sense of power over their learning, and it also helps them to figure out what sort of books they enjoy.
 For example, one of my twins, when he was around 9, was having a hard time choosing his next book.
 He couldn’t decide what kind of story he wanted to read.
 So, I helped him make a list of previous books he’d enjoyed.
 We found the central theme in his favorite books were mice – he’d loved the Poppy series, The Tale of Despereaux, The Mouse on the Motorcycle and The Cricket in Times Square.
 Once he realized he liked animal stories, it was easy for him to choose his next book.